Allen Wastler: Background

-Wastler ran the New York City newsroom and appeared regularly on CNNMoney Morning.
-He wrote an online column, Wastler's Wanderings, which touched on both business and personal finance issues, and was one of money.cnn.com's most popular.
+When Wastler ran the CNNMoney.com New York City newsroom, he also appeared regularly on the network's CNNMoney Morning weekday business show, and Your Money, a weekend personal finance show airing on CNN.
+He wrote an online column, Wastler's Wanderings, which touched on both business and personal finance issues.

 Education

-Wastler has a bachelor's degree in writing from Johns Hopkins University and a master's in business from the University of San Francisco.
+Wastler has a bachelor's degree in writing from the Johns Hopkins University and an MBA from the University of San Francisco.